 - Consult with a divorce attorney.
 A lawyer can advise you on getting temporary court orders for spousal support if needed.
 They can also start discovery to uncover any hidden assets.

 - File a motion.
-In some cases, you may need to file an emergency motion asking the court to order your husband to pay certain bills or give you access to money to meet essential needs.
+In some cases, you may need to file an emergency motion asking the court to order your spouse to pay certain bills or give you access to money to meet essential needs.

 - Consider asking for an advance.
 If you and your spouse have already begun divorce proceedings, you can request an advance on your expected property settlement.

-Don’t let your husband bully or manipulate you financially during divorce in Minnesota.
 Understanding your rights and taking swift action helps ensure you get the money you need during this difficult transition.

-Uncovering Hidden Assets: How To Find Money Your Spouse is Concealing
+Uncovering Hidden Assets: How To Find Money Your Spouse Is Concealing

 In Minnesota, spouses have a duty to provide transparency about their income, expenses, assets, and debts during the divorce process.
 When one spouse is concealing money or property, it’s considered marital asset dissipation.